 Pediatric doses are generally determined on a weight basis and should be calculated for each patient individually.
 Recommended guidelines for pediatric dosages are presented in DOSAGE AND ADMINISTRATION.

-Clinical studies of penicillin G potassium did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Penicillin G Injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.
+In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

-Penicillin G potassium contains 6.9 milligrams of sodium (0.3 mEq) and 65.8 milligrams of potassium (1.68 mEq) per million units of penicillin G. At the usual recommended doses, patients would receive between 6.9 and 165.6 mg/day (0.3 and 7.2 mEq) of sodium.
+Penicillin G for Injection contains 6.8 mg (0.3 mEq) of sodium per million units.
+At the usual recommended doses, patients would receive between 6.8 and 163.2 mg/day (0.3 and 7.2 mEq) of sodium.
 The geriatric population may respond with a blunted natriuresis to salt loading.
 This may be clinically important with regard to such diseases as congestive heart failure.

 The reported incidence of allergic reactions to all penicillins ranges from 0.7 to 10 percent in different studies (see WARNINGS).
 Sensitization is usually the result of previous treatment with a penicillin, but some individuals have had immediate reactions when first treated.
 In such cases, it is postulated that prior exposure to penicillin may have occurred via trace amounts present in milk or vaccines.